 Old School RuneScape is a massively multiplayer RPG built around simplicity, progression, and long-term play.
 The game’s visuals are intentionally basic, which keeps system requirements extremely low and makes it one of the most reliable options for no-GPU PCs.
 It runs smoothly on integrated graphics because it avoids modern rendering techniques and prioritizes game logic over visual effects.
 What you get in return is an enormous world, hundreds of hours of content, and an active community.
 This is perfect if you want depth and longevity without worrying about performance.

-For more options like these, see our Best Free Games for Low-End PCs breakdown.
+For more options like these, see our Best Free Games for Low-End PCs breakdown, plus the genre lists below:

 Tier 3: Browser and Lightweight Client Games